 The events themselves are totally unregulated.
 No permit or registration is required to hold an event, so it is unclear just how many of these contests are held (both in New York and throughout the country), and how many animals have actually been killed or orphaned through these events.
-Despite the fact that wildlife killing contests clearly promote gratuitous violence and animal cruelty, many events are now targeting youths as young as ten in order to increase participation.
+Despite the fact that wildlife killing contests clearly promote gratuitous violence and animal cruelty, many events are now opening participation to, and targeting, youths as young as ten in order to increase participation.

 Many participants in these cruel wildlife killing contests claim that they are providing a service to the state and its ecosystem by ridding it of these "pests" and protecting livestock.
-However, scientists and wildlife management experts agree that wildlife killing contests are counterproductive to sound wildlife conservation or management by creating "instability and social chaos" in the family structure of the animals killed, which can actually "exacerbate conflicts with livestock."
-Mass killings often result in an increase in the numbers of the targeted species - not a decrease - because of the space and resources left behind.
-Wildlife killing
+However, scientists and wildlife management experts agree that wildlife killing contests are counterproductive to sound wildlife conservation or management by creating "instability and social chaos" in the family structure

-&lt;sup>1 Wildlife Killing Contests: A Guide to Ending the Blood Sport in Your Community, Humane Soc'y U.S. 5 (Oct.
+&lt;sup>2 Wildlife Killing Contests: A Guide to Ending the Blood Sport in Your Community, HUMANE SOC'Y U.S. 5 (Oct.
 2018)

-$\frac{https://volunteers.humanesociety.org/theHub/?check=b4b882f6c9a0d640fea6e379e97bc075\&downloadFile=1\&fieldefile&key=695\&table=resources.}$
+$\label{eq:https://volunteers.humanesociety.org/theHub/?check=b4b882f6c9a0d640fea6e379e97bc075&downloadFile=1&fieldefile&key=695&table=resources.$